hyperoslo/iOS-playbook/style-guidelines/Swift.md

 }
 ```

-Use guard unwrapping if the object is required for continuing the operation.
+Use `guard` unwrapping if the object is required for continuing the operation.
+`guard` is prefered when doing early returns inside of a function.

 ```
 guard let requiredObject = object else { return }